 This list includes only the most commonly prescribed medications.
 You should discuss these and other options with a medical professional.

 Diabetes does not have a cure yet.
 However, it is not a reason to give up.
-Medical professionals are working on an “artificial pancreas”, which is a combination of a continuous blood sugar monitor and an insulin pump, which will inject the right amount of insulin at a right time.
-There are more non-insulin medications for the type 2 diabetes patients in the pipeline.
+Medical professionals are working on an “artificial pancreas”, which is a combination of a continuous blood sugar levels monitor and an insulin pump, which will inject the right amount of insulin at a right time.
+There are more non-insulin medications for type 2 diabetes patients in the pipeline.
 In the meantime, make sure to share this article on social media with your friends, and let’s get up and moving, keep in touch with the medical care provider, and make healthy food choices!